Kiuliumov/SoftUni-Advanced-and-OOP/README.md

     git clone https://github.com/yourusername/python-advanced-oop-courses.git
     ```

-For any questions or issues, please open an issue on GitHub or contact the course instructors.
+For any questions or issues, please open an issue on GitHub or contact me directly.

-Happy coding!